lmc2179/lmc2179.github.io/drafts/learning_curve.md

 ![Learning curve](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/learning_curve/1.png)

 So far, so good.
 This learning curve has exactly the kind of shape we'd expect.
-The error drops steeply when we have few samples, but seems to "saturate" after a few hundred samples, as adding more samples makes little impact.
+The error drops steeply as we add the few batches of samples, but seems to "saturate" after a few hundred samples, as adding more data makes little impact.
 However, it can be a little tough to tell what's going on with the right hand side of the graph.
 It looks like the incremental data points there are providing relatively little value, but it's worth taking a closer look.

 # The incremental value of a data point

-The question here is whether adding a new batch of samples from the same source (a presumed IID one) would provide value by decreasing the models RMSE.
+The question here is whether adding a new batch of samples from the same source (a presumed IID one) would provide value by decreasing the model's RMSE.
 Our learning curve tells us about the performance of the model at each sample size, and we can transform it to learn about the incremental value of each batch of samples.
 We'll take the first difference of the learning curve using [np.diff](https://numpy.org/doc/stable/reference/generated/numpy.diff.html).
-This will tell us the incremental value we observed for each batch of data points we added to the model.
+This will tell us the incremental value we observed for each batch of data points we added to the model; specifically, we'll get the change in the RMSE when that batch was added.

 ```python
 mean_diff = np.diff(test_scores_mean)